cmsua/zynq-app/README.md

 # `zynq-app`

-Tool to control services on a ZYNQ SoC.
+Tool to control services and power on a ZYNQ SoC via an HTTP server.

 Reverse-engineered from [hexactrl-script](https://gitlab.cern.ch/hgcal-daq-sw/hexactrl-sw/-/tree/ROCv3/) based on endpoint data.